Hypoglycemia is not a disease but a condition, which is brought about by underlying comorbidity called Diabetes Mellitus.

 In connection, glucose is an essential component of the brain’s activity.
 If the brain is deprived of glucose for a long time, the brain cells can be destroyed leading to permanent brain damage (coma), memory loss, and decreased learning ability.

-After 8 hours of nursing care, the client will be able to resume a normal blood glucose levels and be free from risk for altered cerebral tissue perfusion.
+After 8 hours of nursing care, the client will be able to resume normal blood glucose levels and be free from risk for altered cerebral tissue perfusion.

 - Administer fast-acting sugar-containing food/ drink i.e. orange juice or candy.